 Graduation to the TSX

-Effective on July 6, 2023, the Common Shares and Listed Warrants are listed on the TSX under the symbols "URC" and "URC.WT" respectively.
-Prior to such date, the Common Shares and Listed Warrants were listed on the TSX Venture Exchange (the "TSX-V").
+On July 6, 2023, the Company graduated from the TSX Venture Exchange to the TSX.
+The Common Shares and the Warrants were listed on the TSX under the symbols "URC" and "URC.WT" respectively.

 Repayment of BMO Credit Facility